Compostable food packaging

 - General waste – all other items such as soiled paper, chip packets and wrappers, plastic and any other items go in this bin.
 As with all general waste bins across campus, the contents get sorted off campus, with all recyclable items removed for recycling and the remainder going to landfill.
 It is important not to put food scraps or compostable food packaging in this bin.

 Unless they’re needed, straws should be avoided.
 However, some customers with a disability, and some drink types do require a straw.
 In these situations straws made of cardboard, PLA or cornstarch are available.
-Some of these look and feel just like plastic (including bendy varieties).
+Some of these look and feel similar to plastic (including bendy varieties).
 They are virtually indistinguishable from plastic straws – except they are 100% compostable!
 Paper, cornstarch, and PLA straws go in the compostable bin.

 BYO still best

 The explosion of ‘disposable’ single-use plastics, especially plastic packaging, has created a big environmental problem.
 Switching to compostable alternatives is part of the solution, but even these still require resources to manufacture, transport and process.
 The best solution is always reuse and refill.
 For this reason UTS encourages all staff and students to carry their own BYO cup, bottle, and lunch box for take away situations.
 Some keen beans even carry their own cutlery.
 Of course, some customers have special needs where this may not be practical.
-But if most of us, most of the time choose BYO, together our efforts add up to a huge benefit.
+But if most of us, most of the time, choose BYO, together our efforts add up to a huge benefit.
 Helping to create a cleaner, healthier planet for everyone.